jaegerdominik/Konf_M20_Jaeger_Kornsteiner_Wakonig/README.md

 - Step9.1: tell other Team Members to git pull
 - Step10: repeat Step4 - Step9.1

+## Issues ##
+-- We ran into issues with our push-/ pull workflow.
+	Several times we had to merge our branches.
+	We believe that this was caused by us working on the same file simultaneously.
+	Perhaps we caused it by not cleanly pulling our repositories before making changes.
+	After we started to be mindful of this problem we ceased to have said issues.

 ## Used sources ##
 - https://www.makeareadme.com/
 - https://documentation.divio.com/